 An inexperienced dentist performing dental implant surgery dramatically increases the likelihood of dental implant failure.
 Many of our patients come to us because they have received poorly placed dental implants from offices with inexperienced dentists.
 Not only do they have to eat the cost from the low-quality office, but then they have to pay again for appropriate dental implant surgery.

-Extensive dental implant surgeries, like for all-on-4 dental implants, can’t (and should not) be done in a single trip to a dentist outside of the country.
+Extensive dental implant surgeries, like for 4-on-1 full arch dental implants, can’t (and should not) be done in a single trip to a dentist outside of the country.
 Multiple trips will need to be made for: